PrefectHQ/prefect/docs/concepts/flows.md

     serve(slow_deploy, fast_deploy)
 ```

-The behavior and interfaces are identical to the single flow case.
+The behavior and configuration for serving multiple flows are identical to the single flow case.

-## Retrieve a flow from remote storage
+### Retrieve flows from remote storage

-Flows can be retrieved from remote storage using the [`flow.from_source`](/api-ref/prefect/flows/#prefect.flows.Flow.from_source) method.
+You can retrieve flows from remote storage using the [`flow.from_source`](/api-ref/prefect/flows/#prefect.flows.Flow.from_source) method.

-`flow.from_source` accepts a git repository URL  and an entrypoint pointing to the flow to load from the repository:
+This method accepts a git repository URL and an entrypoint specifying the flow to load:

 ```python title="load_from_url.py"
 from prefect import flow